 Virgil Highland House

-The Virgil Highland House was constructed in from 1903 to 1905, and is located in the Quality Hill Historic District.
+The Virgil Highland House was constructed between 1903 and 1905 and is located in the Quality Hill Historic District.
 Highland hired local architects, Holmboe and Rafferty, to design his Victorian Romanesque styled home.
-Virgil Highland was a prominent figure responsible for the development of Harrison County and Clarksburg.
-He was a both a politician and a businessman, and owned the Empire National Bank.
-Today the home is known locally as “The Castle” and is a private residence.
+The house resembles a medieval castle as it includes towers, large cut stone blocks, and a porch cornice designed to resemble a crenellated parapet.
+Virgil Highland was a prominent local figure who contributed to the development of Harrison County and Clarksburg.
+He was both a politician and a businessman.
+In addition to serving in area governments, he also owned the Empire National Bank.
+Today the Virgil Highland House is known locally as “The Castle” and remains a private residence.

 Backstory and Context